yui0/waifu2x-glsl/README.md

 ## Platform

-- Linux
+- Linux with GLFW
-- Mac OS X
+- macOS with GLFW
-- Windows
+- Windows with GLFW

 ## How to build